leaksignal/polykill/Install.md

 ### Step 2: Open Chrome Extensions Page

 1. Open Google Chrome.
+2. Create a new profile to sterilize the browser environment from things like ad blockers.
-2. In the address bar, type `chrome://extensions/` and press Enter.
+3. In the new profile address bar, type `chrome://extensions/` and press Enter.

 ### Step 3: Enable Developer Mode